Growing Zones: 6-9 outdoors(hardy down to 0℉) 6-9 outdoors

 - AZ, CA, ID, OR

 Get ready for years of enjoyment as you anticipate all the stages of this tree from spring through fall.
-Place your order now and we'll ship it right to you the next business day.
+Get your own Pink Lady today!

 Pink Lady® Apple Tree Pollination